 Sustainability is one of the biggest driving forces in many core business strategies and operations.
 This unit deals with sustainability issues as related to the engineering profession, information technology, information systems and the wider community.
 The integration of sustainability into day to day operations and its impact on an organisation and society in general will be investigated, with an emphasis on climate change and ecological footprint.
 This unit uses online materials including the electronic submission of assessment items.
 Students must have access to a reliable high-speed broadband connection and a scanner.

-Casuarina campus bushland surveys conducted by students
+Casuarina campus bushland surveys conducted by students and volunteers

 Students are involved every year in surveys of the campus bushland flora and fauna.
 Surveys undertaken in 2020 provided some excellent photos of the biodiversity on Casuarina campus.